qgallouedec/image_classification_instructions/README.md

     1 directory, 1 file
     ```
     The output must strictly match the one provided above.

+- ( /1) Project has a license
+- ( /2) All functions are documented
+- ( /1) All functions are documented and follow the pydocstyle
-- [ ] The project is properly formatted.
+- ( /1) The code is properly formatted

     To check if the code is properly formatted, install [Black](https://github.com/psf/black) and run from the project repository: